Kenneth Berry (British Free Corps): Service at sea and capture

 At the age of 14, Berry claimed to be fifteen years old in order to join the Merchant Navy and after an initial engagement at sea he sailed aboard the oil tanker Cymbeline on 27 May 1940 as a Boy Seaman.
 Sailing on behalf of the British Admiralty from Gibraltar to Trinidad, Cymbeline was attacked on 2 September 1940 by the German commerce raider Widder, a merchant vessel converted into a heavily armed cruiser.
 The tanker was sunk with loss of seven of the crew, although 26 survivors, including Berry, were rescued and taken prisoner of war being held aboard for 6 weeks before going into captivity in occupied France.

-Berry was held prisoner of war at Besançon and later Ilag St. Denis in France, during which time he reportedly escaped from captivity and became a black marketer in Paris until recaptured.
+Berry was held prisoner of war at Besançon and later Ilag St. Denis in France, during which time he reportedly escaped from captivity and became a black marketer in Paris until he was recaptured.
 Questioned by the Gestapo he betrayed people who had helped him escape and as a result was not spoken to by any other prisoner on his return to prison camp.

 British Free Corps

 In 1943 British fascist John Amery who was touring camps in Germany and occupied France and Poland where British prisoners were held persuaded Berry to join his British Free Corps with the stated objective of fighting beside the German Army against communist forces on the eastern front.
 Berry and three other recruits were moved to accommodation in Paris (Avenue Exelmanns) before an expected move to Berlin.
 Berry had little education and had been convinced that Amery was the British Foreign Secretary Leo Amery who was actually John Amery's father.
-Berry was arrested in Paris by the Gestapo and held for 8 weeks until he was sent to Berlin in August 1943 and lodged in a boarding house.
+Berry was arrested in Paris by the Gestapo and held for eight weeks until he was sent to Berlin in August 1943 and lodged in a boarding house.
 Unable to speak German he spent most of his time at the zoo although he claimed to have been frequently arrested for signalling to the bombers which were targeting Berlin by night.
 He was severely beaten on one occasion.